 - 1. Be able to recognize, critique and implement commonly accepted Sustainability models and ideas in a wide variety of settings, using systems thinking to link social and natural science concepts. - 2.
-Have a fundamental understanding of the underlying natural science; being able to recognize and apply appropriate scientific methods. - 3.
+Have a fundamental understanding of the underlying natural science (SES concentration) or social science (SAE concentration) concepts; being able to recognize and apply appropriate scientific methods (SES concentration) and social science methods (SAE concentration). - 3.
 Use quantitative methods to describe, understand and evaluate theoretical and applied issues in environmental and sustainability study; this includes direct calculation, working with data, and using quantitative models. - 4.
 Be able to critically evaluate and then communicate environmental and sustainability concepts to both specialized and wide audiences. - 5.
 Students will demonstrate professional competence in environmental and sustainability practice by executing appropriate laboratory and field techniques, applying Geographic Information Science tools and software, and selecting and employing suitable quantitative and qualitative analytical methods.
+N/A